kjaffel/ZA_FullAnalysis/ZAStatAnalysis/README.md

 scramv1 b clean; scramv1 b # always make a clean build
 ```
 - Now the repository contains a certain amount of analysis-specific code, the following scripts can be used to clone it with a sparse checkout for just the core [CombineHarvester/CombineTools](https://github.com/cms-analysis/CombineHarvester/tree/master/CombineTools) subpackage, speeding up the checkout and compile times:
-- Read more about [CombineHarvester](http://cms-analysis.github.io/CombineHarvester/)framework for the production and analysis of datacards for use with the CMS combine tool.
+- Read more about [CombineHarvester](http://cms-analysis.github.io/CombineHarvester/) framework for the production and analysis of datacards for use with the CMS combine tool.

 ## Combine Tools:
-This repository is a "top-level" CMSSW package, so it should be located at [$CMSSW_BASE/src/CombineHarvester]().
+This repository is a "top-level" CMSSW package, so it should be located at [$CMSSW_BASE/src/CombineHarvester](https://cms-analysis.github.io/CombineHarvester/index.html#getting-started).
 - git clone via ssh:
 ```bash
 bash <(curl -s https://raw.githubusercontent.com/cms-analysis/CombineHarvester/master/CombineTools/scripts/sparse-checkout-ssh.sh)